Learning Haskell: A Resource Guide

 What I Wish I Knew When Learning Haskell

 This one is huge.
 Commands, handy tips, and a lot of relevant information about a wide range of Haskell topics.
 Browse it in slow evenings or reference it whenever the need arises - it will work either way.

 While you’re there, don’t forget to check out Stephen Diehl’s blog as well.

 This is the blog of the IOHK software developer Matt Parsons.
 Despite the original way of blog design, his posts are interesting and well-elaborated.

 If you want to have small talk with experts and developers from big companies – there is no way better than to go to one of Haskell-oriented or functional programming conferences.
 We have a list of the best events for you.
-Also, check our Haskell articles to learn more about our favourite functional programming language.
+Also, check our Haskell articles to learn more about our favorite functional programming language.

-Next time, we will make a list of blogs that we suggest you to subscribe if you want to stay ahead in the world of Haskell and functional programming.
+Next time, we will make a list of resources that we suggest you to subscribe if you want to stay ahead in the world of Haskell and functional programming.